Ask the Expert: Russell Kolts on self-compassion, mindfulness, and managing difficult emotions

 It’s completely normal to feel heightened emotions like anger or anxiety when we’re frustrated or nervous.
 Rather than letting those feelings take over, there are a few simple coping methods we can all use to stay calm and prevent situations from escalating.
 Russell Kolts, PhD, joined our Ask the Expert webchat today to explain these techniques and answer user questions about mindfulness, self-compassion, and controlling our emotions.
 He is a licensed clinical psychologist and professor of psychology at Eastern Washington University, where he has taught for the past eighteen years.
 Kolts has authored or coauthored numerous books and scholarly articles, including The Compassionate-Mind Guide to Managing Your Anger, and has pioneered the application of compassion-focused therapy (CFT) to the treatment of problematic anger.
 An internationally recognized expert in CFT, he regularly conducts trainings and workshops on compassion and CFT, and has appeared in his own TEDx Talk.

 Here are the highlights from our webchat with Russell.
+For our French users, we ran a similar webchat with leadership development specialist, Geneviève Desautels, which you can access here.
 Please keep in mind all user participation is anonymous and confidential.

 Silencing our inner critics

 QUESTION — “I talk negatively to myself a lot.
 It’s usually related to the quality of my work or my intelligence.
 I’ve been this way since I was very young.
 How do I counteract it?”